See how your app install costs compare. Explore mobile acquisition cost benchmarks by industry, region, and platform

 Detailed observation of presented data

-Australia’s app install costs told a two-act story: a brief surge early in the year, followed by a decisive slide that left the market well below global levels for most of 2025.
-While the global benchmark climbed into a mid-year peak and stayed elevated through Q4, Australia reset lower from August onward, closing the year at its most affordable point.
+Australia’s cost-per-app-install ran noticeably below the global benchmark over the 12 months observed, but the local series was punctuated by sharp month-to-month swings and a pronounced August peak.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in Australia compared to the global benchmark.
+This analysis explores ad performance trends for All industries available in Australia compared to the global benchmark.

 Insights & analysis of Facebook advertising costs